-Employees who retire at age 66 are eligible for 100 percent of their Social Security benefits, but they can earn even more if they hold off on claiming.
-According to the Social Security Administration, many workers who put off collecting Social Security can receive up to 132 percent of their monthly benefit.
+Employees who retire at age 66 are eligible for 100% of their Social Security benefits, but they can earn even more if they hold off on claiming.
+According to the Social Security Administration, many workers who put off collecting Social Security can receive up to 132% of their monthly benefit.
 However, that bonus stops increasing at age 70.

-“If you turn age 70 at any point [during the next year], then claim Social Security,” Silverberg said.
+“If you turn age 70 at any point (during the next year), then claim Social Security,” Jason Silverberg, vice president of financial planning at Financial Advantage Associates in Rockville, Md.
 “You will not receive any monetary benefit for delaying it further.”

 Do Your Research

 Before retiring, have a solid grasp of how much you will spend each year.
 Then, develop strategies for using investment income and other sources to supplement pension and Social Security benefits.
 Think long and hard about how you will spend your days well before putting in your two weeks’ notice and leaving the workforce.

 Anyone considering retirement soon might want to try semi-retirement first and explore fulfilling activities before calling it quits for good, said Kim E. Jones, a certified financial planner with Jones Strategic Financial Planning, which has locations in Broomfield, Colo., and Denver.